Fall 2019 Events for Pastors: Will We Be in Your Area?

 Leading a small or midsize church comes with unique pressures.
 From burnout and soul care to church strategy and team development, our articles and podcast guides address the issues church leaders face every week.

-We have some 95Network one-day events coming up in early 2019 — if you’re in the area, we’d love to meet you:
+We have some 95Network one-day events coming up in Fall 2019 — if you’re in the area, we’d love to meet you:

 Discouraged.
 It’s how every leader has felt at one point or another when we want to be somewhere we’re not.
 Dale navigated his own experiences of disappointment in himself and uncovered key truths about leadership in ministry that can anchor and guide us today.